milesburton/teslacam/README.md

 ## Software Requirements
 1. 2018-11-13-raspbian-stretch-lite or later
 2. Etcher to write the disk image to the SDHC card (dd, win32diskimager etc etc will also work)
+3. daemontools package
+4. NodeJS 10.x for Arm v6
+5. OTG Mode enabled in the boot configuration

 # Research & notes
 * Tesla V9 Dashcam records up to one hour, in a circular buffer type fashion split into one minute increments